hydescarf/Obsidian-Theme-Mado-11/README.md

 #### Left Sidebar

 - New Note/New Folder/Rearrange buttons - hidden, hover to show.
-Position is at the top-left corner of the left-sidebar.
+Position is at the top-right corner of the left-sidebar.
 - Ribbon buttons (Settings, Change Vault, etc.) - hidden, hover to show.
-Position is at the bottom-right corner.
+Position is at the bottom-left corner.
 - Style is set to be buttons-only.
 Icons are made possible with [Icon Folder Plugin](https://github.com/FlorianWoelki/obsidian-icon-folder)
 - To achieve the bottom-left buttons (Settings, etc.), [Buttons Plugin](https://github.com/shabegom/buttons) is required.
 [See instructions below](#sidebar-buttons-installation).